 ‘Substantial changes’ usually means structural alterations, rather than minor repairs.
 Check with the Environment Agency if you’re unsure.

 If your installation was built before March 1991, or a contract for construction was entered into before March 1991 and completed before September 1991, it’s exempt from the rules for new stores.
-However, if you make substantial changes - eg structural changes, increasing capacity or relocating - your store is no longer exempt.
+However, if you make substantial changes – for example structural changes, increasing capacity or relocating – your store is no longer exempt.

 The Environment Agency can also serve a notice at any time requiring you to bring storage up to the current standards if it believes there’s a significant risk of pollution.